mikemaccana/ginjs/README.md

 ## Reminder email to just this month's ticket holders

  - Open tito
- - Click 'attendees' -> 'Export' -> 'Export CSV'
+ - Click 'attendees' -> 'Export' -> 'Export CSV' (NOT TSV!
+MailChimp hates TSV!)
  - Edit the file in Numbers, remove all columns except 'First Name', 'Last name', 'Email' and 'Twitter'.
 This saves a bunch of time matching fields in MailChimps painful UI.
 Export back out to CSV again.

  - Open MailChimp
- - Click 'Lists' on the left, pick the 'GinJS' list, then 'Manage Subscribers' then 'Groups' then (beside 'Events') View Groups'
+ - Click 'Lists' on the top, pick the 'GinJS' list, then 'Manage Subscribers' then 'Groups' then (beside 'Events') View Groups'
  - Click 'Add Group' (down the bottom') and add a group called 'SomeMonth SomeYear' for just this month
  - Click 'import to'
  - Click 'Upload from CSV or TXT file'